-Part of the MBK Communities’ mission is to transform historic and policy systems that perpetuate racial bias and practices.
-That means not only advocating for change and reform and providing direct services to boys and young men of color, but disrupting historic systems and policies detrimental to these groups in order to produce lasting generational change.
+Part of the MBK Communities’ mission is to transform historic systems that perpetuate racial bias and practices.
+That means not only working towards change and reform and providing direct services to boys and young men of color, but but also disrupting the historic systems that produce inequities.

 Partners develop, advance, and advocate for specific cross-sector systemic and institutional reforms that will lead to lasting change for BYMOC.